Kidney removal, or nephrectomy, is surgery to remove all or part of a kidney. It may involve:

 Radical nephrectomy or open kidney removal:

-- Your surgeon will make a cut about 8 to 12 inches long.
+- Your surgeon will make a cut about 8 to 12 inches (20 to 30 centimeters) long.
 This cut will be on the front of your belly, just below your ribs.
 It may also be done through your side.

 - Muscle, fat, and tissue are cut and moved.
 The tube that carries urine from the kidney to the bladder (ureter) and blood vessels are cut away from the kidney.
 The kidney is then removed.

 - Your surgeon will also take out the surrounding fat, and sometimes the adrenal gland and some lymph nodes.